scaralfred/alipay-test-RN/README.md

 4) build an apk

-5) install the apk and run a real transaction with a real Alipay account
+5) install the apk and run a real transaction with a real Alipay account (preferably from a Chinese location)